k8ssandra/perf/2021-04/hardware/README.md

     sysbench cpu --threads=8 --time=120 run

-Paste the results in the “Config” sheet of the K8ssandra I/O intensive spreadsheet.

 ## Hardware I/O benchmark

 Install `fio` by running the following commands on one of the worker node by SSHing directly on it: